kickstand-ui/kickstand-ui/docs/components/modal.md

 ```

 :::tip Note
-It is important to choose what the behavior will be and try to be as consistent as possible, especially as it pertains to multiple actions.
-If you are undecided, start with least important action on the left moving to the most important action on the right.
+It is important to choose what the footer behavior will be and try to be as consistent as possible, especially as it pertains to multiple actions.
+If you are undecided, start with least important action on the left moving to the most important action on the right because of the alignment.
+If you decide something else works better for you, change it.
+Whatever you decide to do, _be consistent_ in all of your modals.
 :::

 <div class="my-xl">